Metadrop/behat-contexts/README.md

 #### Steps

  - Given I run elysia cron
-   Run elysia cron
+   Run elysia cron.
+Only for D7.

  - Given I run the elysia cron :job job
    Run elysia-cron-job.
+Only for D7.

  - Given I run the cron of Search API
    Run search api cron.
+Only for D7.

  - Given I run the cron of Search API Solr
    Run search api solr cron.
+Only for D7.

 ### DebugContext